 So now, let us look at them side by side

 Price And License

 The majority of the Linux operating system and its library are open-source and free to the public to use and modify.

-There are also some distributions of Linux that are paid for and comes with additional support.
+Some distributions of Linux are paid for and come with additional support.

 Microsoft Windows however comes with the Microsoft license.
 This does not allow users of the operating system to get access to the source code of the OS, which means that users cannot make any modifications to the operating system as they wish.
 The license is priced between $70 and $200.

 The Linux operating system has undergone significant enhancements in usability over the years, with streamlined installation processes and simplified setups resulting from regular updates.

 These improvements have rendered the operating system accessible to a diverse user base, accommodating individuals with varying levels of technical expertise.

 In contrast, Windows enjoys widespread pre-installation on a majority of computer systems, owing to its dominance in the technology market.

 The prevalence is such that approximately 90% of new computers are equipped with a pre-installed Microsoft Windows operating system.